Looking for a Bell’s palsy treatment?

 Being taken off-guard by a sudden case of Bell’s palsy is normal.
 Still, seeing an unfamiliar face in the mirror is troubling and you just want to get back to normal – fast!

-If you’ve struggled to reverse your Bell’s palsy, know this: you have options!
+If you’ve struggled to reverse your Bell’s palsy or find a Bell’s palsy treatment, know this: you have options!

-Acupuncture is a go-to therapy for issues like nerve pain and Bell’s palsy in Asia, but it’s not as common here in the US.
+Acupuncture and Bell’s Palsy are commonly hand-in-hand in Asia.
+There, acupuncture is a go-to therapy for issues like nerve pain and Bell’s palsy, but it’s not as common here in the US.
 Wellnest Denver is changing that!
 We’ve seen how effective acupuncture and Chinese medicine is for treating Bell’s palsy, and we’re here to help to recover, too.